 Carole Lesley

 Maureen Rippingale (27 May 1935, in Chelmsford – 28 February 1974, in New Barnet), known professionally as Carole Lesley, was a British actress who had a short but significant career as a "blonde bombshell".
 Lesley ran away from home at the age of 16, "aiming to become a star".
 She starred in several films in the late 1950s and early 1960s, including the 1957 film Woman in a Dressing Gown, which won the 1958 Golden Globe Award for Best English-Language Foreign Film.
 She also appeared in Doctor in Love, Operation Bullshine and What a Whopper, and played Helen of Troy in a television play.
 However Associated decided to end her contract, which devastated her and she disappeared from the public eye.
-She subsequently lived in a semi-detached house overlooking New Barnet station, but by 1973 was felt by some to be "a deeply depressed, once beautiful woman, still haunted by a glamorous past".
+She subsequently lived in a semi-detached house overlooking New Barnet Railway Station, but by 1973 was felt by some to be "a deeply depressed, once beautiful woman, still haunted by a glamorous past".
 She died of a drug overdose.

 Known for